shubham526/trec-ikat-website/docs/index.md

 ## **Introduction to TREC Interactive Knowledge Assistance Track**

-Voice-based assistant interactions are now widespread, with a recent [Comscore](https://www.comscore.com/Insights/Blog/Smart-Speaker-Penetration-Hits-20-Percent-of-US-Wi-Fi-Households) report showing that over 20% of homes in America own a smart speaker.
-Furthermore, the recent announcement of *assistant-enabled smart glasses* from leading tech companies continues this trend towards real-world interaction.
-However, despite current assistants' ability to perform well-defined simple actions, their ability to support information seeking in conversations continues to be limited.

-Conversational Information Seeking (CIS) is an established and important research direction.
-It is of interest to the broad research community within information retrieval, such as ranking, summarizing and question answering (QA), as well as for natural language processing and dialogue systems communities.
+The widespread adoption of voice-based assistants is significantly changing how we interact with technology.
+According to a [Comscore report](https://www.comscore.com/Insights/Blog/Smart-Speaker-Penetration-Hits-20-Percent-of-US-Wi-Fi-Households), over 20% of U.S. households now own a smart speaker.
+This trend is further exemplified by the recent introduction of assistant-enabled smart glasses by major tech companies, pushing the boundaries of real-world applications.

+Despite their proficiency in executing simple, well-defined tasks, these assistants still face limitations in supporting conversational information seeking (CIS).
+CIS is crucial within fields such as information retrieval, natural language processing, and dialogue systems, focusing on tasks like ranking, summarizing, and question answering.

-The TREC Interactive Knowledge Assistance Track (iKAT) builds on the experience of four successful years of [TREC Conversational Assistance Track (CAsT)](https://www.treccast.ai/), where the key focus of iKAT is on researching and developing collaborative information seeking conversational agents which can tailor and personalize their response based on what they learn about and from the user.
+The TREC Interactive Knowledge Assistance Track (iKAT) builds on the four years of success of the TREC Conversational Assistance Track (CAsT), which can be explored further [here](https://www.treccast.ai/). iKAT is designed to research and develop conversational agents that excel in collaborative information seeking by personalizing responses based on user-derived insights.

-The fourth year of CAsT aimed to add more conversational elements to the interaction streams, by introducing mixed initiatives (clarifications, and suggestions) to create multi-path, multi-turn conversations for each topic.
-TREC iKAT evolves CAsT into a new track to signal this new trajectory. iKAT aims to focus on supporting multi-path, multi-turn, multi-perspective conversations, i.e., for a given topic, the direction and the conversation that evolves depends not only on the prior responses but also on the user (and their background/perspective/context/etc).
-As different personas undertake various topics, systems need to build and develop a picture of who the user is, in order to best address their information needs.
-Put another way, iKAT focuses on system understanding of user knowledge and information needs in accordance to the available context.
+CAsT's fourth year introduced more interactive elements, such as clarifications and suggestions, fostering multi-turn, multi-path conversations. iKAT evolves from CAsT with a renewed focus on supporting diverse, multi-turn conversations tailored to the user’s background, perspective, and context.
+This means that for any given topic, the flow and substance of the conversation can vary significantly depending on the user’s individual traits and needs.

+iKAT's primary goal is to advance research on conversational agents that not only respond to users’ immediate queries but also adapt their responses based on the cumulative context of the interaction.
+This aspect of personalization is particularly timely with the advancements in large language models (LLMs), which introduce new challenges and opportunities in the dynamic interplay of user context, system promptings, and conversational initiatives.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]